hbk91/2021StudyNotes/AI_Business_Cases.md

 description: "Notes"
 ---

-f## Limitations of ChatGPT and Large Models:
+## Limitations of ChatGPT and Large Models:

 | **Limitation**                          | **Potential Solution**                                                                 | **Businesses Working on It**                                              |
 |------------------------------------------|---------------------------------------------------------------------------------------|---------------------------------------------------------------------------|